Assignment of an Advisor

 Selecting a Mentor

 All Couple and Family Therapy (CFT) students must complete a Master's thesis or a non-thesis Advanced Clinical Project (ACP).
 It is important to select a faculty mentor who is a good fit for your research and clinical interests to supervise your work.
-For more information on faculty including their research interests, projects, and publications, please click on their name: Dr. Mariana Falconier, Dr. Leigh Leslie, Dr. Mona Mittal, and Dr. Patricia Barros.
+For more information on faculty including their research interests, projects, and publications, please click on their name: Dr. Mariana Falconier, Dr. Amy Morgan, Dr. Mona Mittal, and Dr. Patricia Barros.